High-dimensional unsupervised classification via parsimonious contaminated mixtures: Introduction

-The contaminated Gaussian distribution is the core of this paper.
-Firstly, for maximum likelihood (ML) estimation of its parameters, we propose an expectation-conditional maximization (ECM) algorithm \citep{Meng:Rubin:Maxi:1993} which stems from the characterization of the contaminated Gaussian distribution as a Gaussian scale mixture model.
-In contrast with the ECM algorithm illustrated in \citet{Punz:McNi:Robu:2013}, in each CM step of the new algorithm we have the advantage that the mean and the covariance matrix (for the good observations) are updated independently from the other two parameters (proportion of good observations and inflation parameter).
-Secondly, we introduce the contaminated Gaussian factor analysis model, a robust extension of the classical (Gaussian) factor analysis model obtained by adopting the contaminated Gaussian distribution for the errors and the latent factors.
-Our proposal advantageously embeds the (Gaussian) factor analysis model in a larger model with two additional parameters that: (1) afford protection against elliptical non-Gaussianity (of errors and/or latent factors) and (2) allow for automatic detection of bad points.
-Thirdly, \citet{Punz:McNi:Robu:2013} have recently proposed mixtures of contaminated Gaussian distributions both as a robust generalization of mixtures of Gaussian distributions, and as an improvement of mixtures of $t$ distributions in terms of automatic detection of bad points in a clustering perspective.
-However, the mixture of contaminated Gaussian distributions, with unrestricted component-covariance matrices of the good observations, say $\bSigma_g$, is a highly parametrized model with $p\left(p + 1\right)/2$ parameters for each $\bSigma_g$, $g=1,\ldots,G$.
-To introduce parsimony, \citet{Punz:McNi:Robu:2013} also define thirteen variants of the general model obtained, as in \citet{Cele:Gova:Gaus:1995}, via eigen-decomposition of $\bSigma_1,\ldots,\bSigma_G$.
+\citet{Punz:McNi:Robu:2016} have recently proposed mixtures of $G$ contaminated Gaussian distributions as a robust generalization of mixtures of Gaussian distributions, and as an alternative to mixtures of $t$ distributions (\citealp{McLa:Peel:Robu:1998}, \citealp{Peel:McLa:Robu:2000}, \citealp{Shoh:Robu:2002}, \citealp{Sfik:Niko:Gala:Robu:2007}, and \citealp{Gao:Wen:Wang:Fast:2017}) and, more in general, to mixtures of elliptical heavy-tailed distributions such as those proposed by \citet{SUN20102447} and \citet{Bagn:Punz:Zoia:Them:2016}.
+However, the mixture of $G$ contaminated Gaussian distributions, with unrestricted component-covariance matrices of the good observations, say $\bSigma_1,\ldots,\bSigma_G$, is a highly parametrized model with $p\left(p + 1\right)/2$ parameters for each $\bSigma_g$, $g=1,\ldots,G$.
+To introduce parsimony, \citet{Punz:McNi:Robu:2016} also define fourteen variants of the general model obtained, as in \citet{Cele:Gova:Gaus:1995}, via eigen-decomposition of $\bSigma_1,\ldots,\bSigma_G$.
+This family of models can be fitted in the \textsf{R} software environment for statistical computing and graphics \citep{R:2019} via the \textbf{ContaminatedMixt} package \citep{Punz:Mazz:McNi:Cont:2018}.
 But if $p$ is large relative to the sample size $n$, it may not be possible to use this decomposition to infer an appropriate model for $\bSigma_1,\ldots,\bSigma_G$.
 Even if it is possible, the results may not be reliable due to potential problems with near-singular estimates of $\bSigma_g$ when $p$ is large relative to $n$.
-To address this problem, following the literature on the adoption of factor analyzers within mixture models (see, among many others, \citealp[][Chapter~8]{McLa:Peel:fini:2000}, \citealp{McLa:Peel:Bean:Mode:2003}, \citealp{McNi:Murp:Pars:2008}, \citealp{Zhao:Yu:Fast:2008}, \citealp{Mont:Viro:Maxi:2011}, and \citealp{Sube:Punz:Ingr:McNi:Clus:2013}), we propose mixtures of contaminated Gaussian factor analyzers, where a contaminated Gaussian factor analysis model is used for each mixture component.
-The result is a means of fitting mixtures of contaminated Gaussian distributions in situations where $p$ would be sufficiently large relative to the sample size $n$ to cause potential problems with singular or near-singular estimates of $\bSigma_1,\ldots,\bSigma_G$.
-The number of free parameters is controlled through the dimension of the latent factor space.